Orb author FAQ

 The answer might be both, but it will heavily depend on the task you want to accomplish.

-A job defines a collection of steps and commands within a specific execution environment.
+A Job defines a collection of steps and commands within a specific execution environment.
 A job is highly opinionated as it generally chooses the execution platform to run on and what steps to run.
 Jobs may offer a useful way to automate tasks such as deployments.
-A deployment job may select a certain execution platform that is known, such as python, and automatically checkout the users code, install a CLI, and run a deployment command, all with little to no additional configuration required from the user.
+A deployment job may look something like this:

 See also